MILLENNIUM RECREATIONAL TRAIL:

 Directions: From Niagara Falls, NY take the Rainbow Bridge into Canada along Route 420.

-The Millennium Recreational Trail currently consists of 4 sections of trail along the western side of the Hydro-Canal, also known as the Queenston Chippawa Canal.
+The Millennium Recreational Trail consists of 6 Sections of trail along the western side of the Hydro-Canal, also known as the Queenston Chippawa Canal.
 Its journey begins at the Niagara River which is diverted along the Lower Welland River to the Queenston Chippawa Canal which then powers the Sir Adam Beck Generating Station.
 Section 4 is under design and would take the trail from Morrison St or Drummond Rd south to Dorchester Rd, “depending on the design".
 Section 1 will travel south from McLeod Rd to Chippawa Creek, but no plans are yet in the works for that section.

-Starting from the Oakwood Drive parking lot [Southern Section]; A pavilion and map board are located next to the Oakwood Drive parking lot.
+Starting from the Oakwood Drive parking lot [Southern Section]; A pavilion and Map Board are located next to the Oakwood Drive parking lot.
 The paved trail begins off McLeod Rd.

 CLICK HERE FOR MAP